nataliagolunova/rsschool-cv/cv.md

 ## Strengths:
 I find fault with the little things, with the visual, with the comfortable work of the user and the developer, I can learn a new programming language in a short time, I can find information in Google.

-## Programming languages ​​and frameworks: delphi, sql, HTML5, CSS, Bootstrap, JavaScript, JQuery.
+## Programming languages and frameworks: delphi, sql, HTML5, CSS, Bootstrap, JavaScript, JQuery.

 ## Code example: